Shovan554/brainwave/docs/index.md

 Embrace the power of **microlearning** with short, 3-minute videos designed for focused learning.
 Longer educational videos are available as a separate option.

 ### 7. Content Preference Algorithm
-A smart algorithm (likely similar to **EdgeRank**) will tailor content to individual users based on engagement and preferences, helping them discover the most relevant educational material.
+A smart algorithm will tailor content to individual users based on engagement and preferences, helping them discover the most relevant educational material.

-Explore the [Features]() section to dive deeper into each feature.

 ## Documentation

-Check out our [Documentation](documentationIndex.md) and join our [Discord Community]() (coming soon) to learn more.
+Check out our [Documentation](Documentation/documentationIndex.md) and join our [Discord Community]() (coming soon) to learn more.

 ## About the Developer
 [Shovan Raut](https://shovanraut.vercel.app/) is an eager learner and tech enthusiast, always exploring new ideas and technologies.
-Feel free to [collaborate]() on projects.
+Feel free to [collaborate]()